Top Gear controversies: Series 10

 During the show's Botswana special, a spokesperson for the Environmental Investigation Agency criticised the BBC for leaving tracks in Botswana's Makgadikgadi salt pan.
 The BBC denied that they had gone near any conservation areas, and asserted that they had followed the advice of environmental experts.

 Anti-smoking campaigners criticised the show after Clarkson and May smoked Porsche-branded tobacco pipes inside of the studio.

+Series 11

+Episode 5 of the series saw Clarkson, Hammond and the Ledbury Fox Hunt green laning, with Clarkson in a Daihatsu off roader trailing a cloth covered in "redneck juice" (fox urine and glands) from the tow bar.
+Hunt saboteurs criticised the film for "showing fox hunting in a good light".

 Series 12

 Following the first episode of series 12, Jeremy Clarkson was criticised for making a joke regarding lorry drivers killing prostitutes, thought to be alluding to the Ipswich 2006 serial murders, although it is more likely that Clarkson was referring to the Yorkshire Ripper.
 Ofcom received over 500 complaints, but say that the remark was not in breach of the broadcasting code.
 Afterwards, Labour MP Chris Mole wrote a "strongly worded" letter to the BBC, saying that Clarkson should be sacked regarding the remarks.
 In response to the complaints on the show, Clarkson announced he would apologise, but later revealed that he was, in fact, apologising for not posting the lap time of a car that was shown on the previous episode.
 The incident was referenced when Stephen Fry appeared as the Star in a Reasonably Priced Car in July 2009.
 Clarkson introduced the interview by stating that Fry had "begun his career with a Lorry (Laurie), so the one thing we can be certain he hasn't done is killed a prostitute".